All Episodes

 And many that have the most severe injuries are asking themselves, what the hell did I do this for?

-And many that lost loved ones, they are apoplectic that uh we had full control of this country.
+And many that lost loved ones, they are apoplectic that we had full control of this country.

-And and this was not Donald Trump's plan.
+And this was not Donald Trump's plan.

-Donald Trump's plan was predicated that he would obliterate them like he did the caliphate and Solomon in Baghdadi, that he would keep Bagram air base forever in perpetuity, and that if the Taliban moved, if they violated one period, one comma, one dotted I or cross T, they would be they would pay the price immediately.
+Donald Trump's plan was predicated that he would obliterate them like he did the caliphate and Soleimani in Baghdadi, that he would keep Bagram air base forever in perpetuity.

 There's no excuse for this.

-Stu, you wanted to say.
+Stu, you wanted to say?

-I have been, Kathy and I have been calling for Americans to pray.
+Louis, I'm going to ask you, I have been, Kathy and I have been calling for Americans to pray.

 If I'm a wounded veteran in Omaha, Nebraska, or a veteran in Tampa, Florida, what should I do today?

-Looks like you'll crush a guy underneath you, but you won't stand up to the people who've lied and helped the enemy above you.
+Look like you'll crush a guy underneath you, but you won't stand up to the people who've lied and helped the enemy above you.

 I think that's what needs to be done.